ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 ### What are the best practices for versioning Ballerina based applications?

-We require Ballerina packages to follow [semver](http://semver.org) semantics.
-If you are creating a shared package that is pushed into a Ballerina registry, like [Ballerina Central](http://central.ballerina.io), every push requires a versioning increment.
+We require Ballerina modules to follow [semver](http://semver.org) semantics.
+If you are creating a shared module that is pushed into a Ballerina registry, like [Ballerina Central](http://central.ballerina.io), every push requires a versioning increment.
 We do not allow updates to an existing version as this creates confusion and difficulties with downstream adopters.

 ### What are the guidelines for application governance with Ballerina?